Early Retirement Withdrawals: 5 Ways to Take Penalty-Free Distributions from Your Retirement Accounts BEFORE You Turn 59.5

 A few notes:

-- Sometimes employers only allow one lump-sum withdrawal which may be costly due to taxes due on the distribution.
+• Some employers only allow a single lump-sum withdrawal which may be costly due to taxes due on the distribution.
+This varies by plan, so it’s important to check with your employer to understand your options.

 3. Roth Withdrawals of Contributions (Including Roth Conversions)